At Least 2 People Killed In Massive Industrial Explosion In Houston

 "[The explosion] knocked us all out of our bed, it was so strong," resident Mark Brady told Click2Houston.
 "It busted out every window in our house.
 It busted everybody's garage door in around here ... and closer toward the explosion over here, it busted people's roofs in and walls in and we don't know what it is. ...
 It's a warzone over here."

+Ground zero from today’s explosion.
+Please keep our community in your prayers. #RelationalPolicing pic.twitter.com/B3ZjKy5d7F— Chief Art Acevedo (@ArtAcevedo) January 24, 2020

 One resident told the local news station that her roof of her home collapsed.
 "The whole house is ruined," she said.
 "The whole ceiling crashed down on all of us.
-We were all trapped in there and a nice family came and helped up out. ...
+We were all trapped in there and a nice family came and helped us out. ...
 It's just trashed."

 The moment of the explosion was caught on video by a doorbell surveillance camera, which shows a bright ball of fire light up the sky.